Sports in Puerto Rico: Track and field

 Professional baseball player Roberto Clemente was Julio Vizcarrondo Coronado high school's most valuable player for three consecutive years, and was described as "excellent in the sport of track and field."
-While Julio “Buyín” Camacho Mattei, who is better known for his professional volleball career, also competed in track and field events, among other sports.
+While Julio "Buyín" Camacho Mattei, who is better known for his professional volleyball career, also competed in track and field events, among other sports.
 Eduardo Hernández, who played for the Adjuntas Giants baseball team, was part of the Colegio Ponceño's track and field team.

 Angelita Lind, often called the "Angel of Puerto Rico", has represented the island and participated in three Central American and Caribbean Games (CAC) and won two gold medals, three silver medals and one bronze medal.
 She also participated in three Pan American Games and in the 1984 Olympics celebrated in Los Angeles, California.

 The 2010 Central American and Caribbean Games athletics competitions were held at the Mayagüez Athletics Stadium.

 Puerto Rican athletes participated in the 2011 Special Olympics World Summer Games, competing in the 12, 50, 100, 200, 400, 800 and 1,500 metres, as well as relay and shot put.

 A survey in 2011 found that 75% of Puerto Rican university student athletes that attended private institutions of higher learning partake in this discipline.

 Eight of the 23 athletes competing at the 2012 London Olympics, were track and field: Jamele Mason (400 metre hurdles), Eric Alejandro (400 metre hurdles), Beverly Ramos (3000 metre steeplechase), Enrique Llanos (110 metre hurdles), Héctor Cotto (110 metre hurdles), Miguel López (100 metre), Wesley Vázquez (800 metre) and Samuel Vázquez (1500 metros).
 Additionally, Javier Culson, who had become the first Puerto Rican track and field artist to be a flagbearer since the 1948 London Olympics, made history by becoming the first Puerto Rican track and field runner in an Olympic Game, to win the bronze medal at the 2012 London Olympics.
 He won it in the 400 metre hurdle competition.

 The Department of Education has pushed for field day events to not be limited to track and field since 2015, arguing that "it must allow the participation of all students regardless of differences and interests."

 In 2019, 16 track and field athletes competed in the Lima Pan American Games, of which 12 achieved minimum marks to qualify.

 Puerto Rico governor Pedro Pierluisi named retired long jumper and the University of Puerto Rico at Mayagüez's Sport Affairs Director and lead coach Ray J. Quiñones Vázquez as Secretary of Sports and Recreation of Puerto Rico.